pluralsight/guides/draft/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api-and-angularjs/article.md

 ```bash
 rails g scaffold Item name:string description:string
 ```
-A model named 'Item' is going to be scaffolded which has a name and description as strings.
+A model named <code>Item</code> is going to be scaffolded which has a name and description as strings.
 Note that there is still no information about the file - it will be included in the model's schema at a later stage.
 For now, we are all set to go ahead and migrate the model into the database:

 ```bash
 rails db:migrate